scanpay/woocommerce-scanpay/readme.txt

 == Changelog ==

 = 1.1.0 =
-Added support for subscriptions.
-Requires use of the WooCommerce Subscriptions plugin.
+Added BETA support for subscriptions.
+Requires the use of the WooCommerce Subscriptions plugin.
-Added support for autocapture of orders with virtual goods.
-Added support for autocompletion of orders with virtual goods.
+Added support for autocompletion (including autocapture) of orders with virtual goods.

 = 1.0.10 =
 Fixed some cases where the code added in 1.0.9 would kick in when it should not.